bitwarden/contributing-docs/docs/architecture/sdk/index.md

 ### C bindings

-Many language bindings utilize the `bitwarden-c` crate which exposes a C API.
+Many language bindings utilize the `bitwarden-c` crate that exposes a C API.
 This is then combined with hand written bindings for the specific language.
 Since manually writing FFI bindings is time consuming and difficult we generally provide a JSON based API through the `bitwarden-json` crate which allows the language bindings to just contain three FFI functions, `init`, `run_command` and